 WAF provides multiple detection modules.
 If a website is added to WAF, all requests to this website are automatically detected by the modules that are enabled.
 To directly route trustworthy requests to your origin server, you can configure a website whitelist that allows the requests to bypass all detection modules of WAF.

-- Whitelist for Web Intrusion Prevention: Trusted access requests are not detected by RegEx Protection Engine or Big Data Deep Learning Engine.
+- Whitelist for Web Intrusion Prevention: Trusted access requests are not detected by RegEx Protection Engine.

 - Whitelist for Data Security: Trusted access requests are not detected by Data Leakage Prevention, Website Tamper-proofing, or Account Security.